joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Navigation</summary>
-<p>Be familiar with the various styles of navigation within an app.</p>
+<p>We expect fellows to be familiar with the various styles of navigation within an app.</p>
 <ul>
 <li>Hierarchical Navigation e.g Settings and Mail</li>
 <li>Flat Navigation e.g the Music and App Store apps</li>